Andrey Lukanov: Political career

 Lukanov was charged with embezzlement in 1992 and arrested, but charges were soon dropped.
 During his time in the foreign service, Lukanov had gained connections with western businessmen such as Robert Maxwell and engaged in controversial business dealings.

-Assassination
+Death

-Lukanov was assassinated on 2 October 1996, оutside the Sofia apartment where he lived.
+Lukanov was assassinated on 2 October 1996 оutside the Sofia apartment where he lived.
 He was shot in the head and chest by a lone gunman who fled and was never captured.

+Trial

 A building contractor named Angel Vassilev, who had been close to the incumbent BSP government led by Zhan Videnov, was arrested and charged (alongside various others) with having organized Lukanov's murder.
 After a long trial and an initial guilty verdict, the Bulgarian Court of Appeal declared Vassilev and the other defendants to be innocent.